The-Kirby-Institute/Cascade_Incidence/output/README.md

 - `Beta_summary.csv`: The value of the infectivity parameter for each stage of the HIV cascade in 2004 and 2015.
 - `Source_Infections.csv`: The number of new infections attributed to each stage of the HIV cascade for each year.
 - `Source_Infections_Percent.csv`: The percentage of new infections attributed to each stage of the HIV cascade for each year.
+- `Total_infections.csv`: The total number of new infections each year.

 Corresponding figures are stored in a `figures/` directory in the result directory.